Child Protection s47 Enquiries

 3.3.2A s47 type enquiry must always be commenced immediately when:

 - There is reasonable cause to suspect that a child is suffering or likely to suffer significant harm in the form of physical, sexual, emotional abuse or neglect;

 - Following a PO or the use of police powers of protection is initiated;

 3.3.3The threshold criteria for a s47 type enquiry may be identified during an early assessment, but may be apparent at the point of referral, during the multi-agency checks or in the course of the assessment.

 3.3.4An assessment should be initiated following referral and should continue whenever a s47 enquiry has commenced.
 The local assessment protocol will provide the framework for gathering and analysing information for the enquiry.
 The conclusions and recommendations of the enquiry should inform the assessment.

-3.3.5BFSWS have a statutory duty to lead enquiries under section 47 of the Children Act 1989 / local safeguarding procedures The police, health professionals, teachers and other relevant professionals should support BFSWS in undertaking its enquiries.
+3.3.5BFSWS have a statutory duty to lead enquiries in the spriit of section 47 of the Children Act 1989 / local safeguarding procedures the police, health professionals, teachers and other relevant professionals should support BFSWS in undertaking its enquiries.